 Some people shoot it for precisely that reason.
 I get it.
 But, for me, it is so overused, and I know why people do it.
 It can bore me.
 I’m too used to it.

 Every person is entitled to their own opinion, and they can photograph what they want.
 But I don’t want to limit myself to one time.
 If you are building a brand on sunset or sunrise photography, go for it!
 But if you want to show how the world really is, shoot at different times.

 Anyway, I think late afternoons are great for the Tokyo skyline.
-Actually, I think they are great for any city and landscape too.
-By the way, did you remember seeing another article about Ebisu Garden Place Tower here recently?
+They are great for any city and landscape too.
+By the way, do you remember seeing another article about Ebisu Garden Place Tower recently?
 Yes, I published it about a week ago.
 It was photographed a little earlier in the day.
+The link is below.